(No ratings)

 Because the musculoskeletal system involves so much of the body, problems here can be incredibly varied in their type and severity.
 Some musculoskeletal problems will go away on their own or only require rest, while others may require medication, physical therapy, or even surgery.

-Dr. Afshin Aminian, MD graduated from Washington University in St. Louis School of Medicine in 1994.
+Dr. Afshin Aminian, MD graduated from Washington University in St. Louis School of Medicine.
 He completed residency at Northwestern Memorial Hospital.
 He is certified by the Board Certification: Orthopedic Surgery and has a state license in California.

 Residency: Northwestern Memorial Hospital